nicholaseager/nicholaseager.github.io/_pages/gear.md

 {% include gear.html show-categories=true default-category="all" %}

-This list contains affiliate links, which means I may earn a commission for purchases made through these links at no cost to you.
-Your support helps sustain the creation of more content.
+<small>This list contains affiliate links, which means I may earn a commission for purchases made through these links at no cost to you.
+Your support helps sustain the creation of more content.</small>